What Patients & Families Need to Know | New Visitor Policy | Guidance for Community Healthcare Providers

 Toilet training should begin when a child shows signs that he or she is ready.

+The ability to control bowel and bladder muscles comes with growth and development.
 Children develop at different rates.
-Most children are unable to obtain bowel and bladder control until 24 to 30 months.
+Most children are able to obtain bowel and bladder control at about 24 to 30 months.
 The average age of toilet training is 27 months.

 The following may be indicators of your child's readiness: